Thinking about exploring Twitter advertising?

 Promoting anything on social media is all about tracking and keeping your finger on the pulse.
 If you don’t do this you will lose a lot of money in a very short time.

-In the end, this Twitter marketing strategy can be summarized in one simple sentence: Research first, choose your approach, build your follower base, launch your campaigns, track and improve everything.
+In the end, this Twitter advertising strategy can be summarized as this: Research first, choose your approach, build your follower base, launch your campaigns, track and improve everything.